Government accepts ED officer Rajeshwar Singh's VRS; may contest UP polls on BJP ticket

 The officer began his civil service career with the Uttar Pradesh Police, where he served for about 10 years while the rest were in the ED, a federal probe agency that investigates money laundering and foreign exchange violation crimes.

+I have learned a lot while working with these organizations for so many years,” he wrote.

-"I join the PM's mission to make India a Vishwa Guru, as a participant, to contribute with conviction and integrity in this process of nation-building," he said.
+“I join the PM's mission to make India a Vishwa Guru, as a participant, to contribute with conviction and integrity in this process of nation-building,” he further stated.

+Rajeshwar Singh met ED Director Sanjay Kumar Mishra and other senior officers at the headquarters of the agency here on Tuesday.

 The officer had applied for VRS late last year.

-Sources said he may contest the Uttar Pradesh polls on a BJP ticket.
+Sources said he may contest the Uttar Pradesh polls on a BJP ticket from Sultanpur, his ancestral district.

 Assets worth about Rs 4,000 crore were attached in his probes.